 - a focus on richly characterized interactions between particular historical actors;

-- outcomes in the form of articles, interactive maps, dashboards, and datasets.
+- outcomes in the form of articles, interactive maps, dashboards, software tools, and datasets.

 Do you want to receive news from DISSINET?